smartshark/mailingSHARK/README.rst

 --db-authentication <DB_AUTHENTICATION> -a <DB_AUTHENTICATION>: name of the authentication database; Default: None

+--ssl: enables ssl for the connection to the mongodb; Default: False

 --debug <DEBUG_LEVEL>, -d <DEBUG_LEVEL>: Debug level (INFO, DEBUG, WARNING, ERROR); Default: DEBUG

 --project-name <PROJECT_NAME>: Name of the project, from which the data is collected; Required